Tummy Tuck (Abdominoplasty)

 Recovery after Tummy Tuck

 Each individual’s rate of recovery depends on the details of their surgery and general level of health.
 When muscle tightening is required (and the vast majority of patients require this) the muscles tend to be sore for about seven to ten days.
-Recent improvements in the tummy tuck technique allow Dr. Sarbak to avoid the use of drains in the vast majority of cases, which seems to improve patient comfort post-operatively.
+Recent improvements in the tummy tuck technique allow Dr. Sarbak and Dr. Simon to avoid the use of drains in the vast majority of cases, which seems to improve patient comfort post-operatively.
 Medication can be prescribed to control any bothersome discomfort during the initial phase of healing; however, it is possible that patients may still feel some intermittent discomfort for up to six weeks.
 Typically, most of our patients are able to return to work within two to three weeks and resume rigorous activities by six weeks.

 Tummy Tuck Results Gallery